intel/intel-extension-for-pytorch/scripts/tools/queryop/README.md

 ```

 2. Query Ops in XPU:

+Set up your PyTorch environment: install pytorch-2.1 and ipex GPU

 ```bash
 # This command output a merged file with CPU, CUDA and XPU ops